 - a.
 Disconnect plug CAA, CAB or CAC. - b.
-Remove the four mounting nuts and washers from the insulated studs where cables P1, P3, M and N cables are connected to the phase module.
+Remove the four mounting nuts and washers from the insulated studs where 'cables P1, P3, M and N cables are connected to the phase module.
 Remove the cable terminals from the studs and slide the assembly forward until clear from the unit. - c.
 Disconnect the SCR leads (4 sets, red and white twisted wire) from the stab-on terminals on the two pulse transformer cards (terminals AC, AG and BC, BG).
 Remove the insulation panel (red with the twopulse transformer cards) by removing the four teflon screws.
 Disconnect the four sets (two red wires each) of snubber leads from the heat-sink assembly stab-ons.
 Remove the four bolts (two on each outside end of the sheet metal).
 Disconnect the power cable leads on the heatsinks from the snubber circuitry and remove assembly. - d.
-Remove the associated SCR leads cable from the cable clamp for the failed cell. - Reference heatsink pictorial for parts location and identification.
+Remove the associated SCR leads cable from the cable clamp for the failed cell. - e.
+Reference heatsink pictorial for parts location and identification.

 - 1. Place heatsink assembly with green tie rods (part 4) facing down and remove the nuts (two only) of the failed cell subassembly (part 9).
-This allows the tie rod to slip down to rest on the working surface. - 2.
-Remove the failed cell and clean the heatsink surface with a soft cloth.
-Do not use any abrasive material to clean the heatsink or bus.
-Inspect the surface and carefully remove all high spots.
-If either heatsink or bus is more than 30% pitted at the semiconductor contact area, replace it. - 3.
-Take the new replacement cell, twist the cell lead together, place white tubing over twisted cell leads and crimp on the female spade terminals and apply a small amount of "Burndy Penetrox A" (or equivalent joint compound) to the small hole on each side of the cell (with a dab on top) so that under pressure, the compound will cover only the raised center circular surface on each side. - 4.
+This allows the tie rod to slip down to rest on the working surface. - Remove the failed cell and clean the heatsink surface with a soft cloth and inspect the surface to make sure it is smooth. - 3.
+Take the new replacement cell, twist the cell lead together, place white tubing over twisted cell leads and crimp on the female spade terminals and apply a small amount of "Burndy Penetrox A" (or equivalent joint compound) to the small hole on each side of the cell (with a dab on top) so that under pressure the compound will cover only the raised center circular surface on each side. - 4.
 Place new cell in the same orientation as the failed cell and place on the roll pin (part 10) of the heatsink so the roll pin is in the center hole of the cell. - 5.
 Place the two nuts (part 9) back on the tie rod (with parts 5, 6, 7 and 8 on the tie rod as indicated) and tighten each nut finger tight so the threads showing are approximately the same on both sides. - 6.
 Check that both cell holes are still over the roll pins. - 7.
 With the nuts finger tight, use a wrench and tighten each nut 1/6th of a turn (alternate between nuts) until the nuts have completed 1-5/6 turns each.
 This equals 45 inch-pounds on a torque wrench.
 Inspect the assembly to make sure that the heatsinks are aligned equally and parallel with each other and the center bus.